 Top Apple Watch Ultra questions and answers

-Unfortunately, like every other Apple Watch model, the Apple Watch Ultra remains exclusive to iPhone users and will not work with Android phones.
+Unfortunately, the Apple Watch Ultra remains exclusive to iPhone users and will not work with Android phones.

 The Apple Watch Ultra has a WR100 water-resistance rating for withstanding water pressure at 100 meters under ISO standard 22810:2010.
 It is also EN13319-compliant for diving.